|

 Additional characters can be added to the variable as fix parts of the filename i.e. ->

-variable is "$hostname", the seperator is ";" and the filename variable sould be
+variable is "$hostname", the separator is ";" and the filename variable sould be

 5. Configure Devices